OSC/ood-documentation/source/how-tos/app-development/interactive/setup/enable-reverse-proxy.rst

 The `reverse proxy`_ will proxy a request to any specified host and port through IP sockets.
-This can be used to connect to Jupyter notebook servers, RStudio servers, VNC servers, and more...
+This can be used to connect to Jupyter notebook servers, RStudio servers, VNC servers, and more!
 This is disabled by default as it can be a security risk if not properly setup using a good ``host_regex``.

 You can read more about how this works in Open OnDemand under